osmcode/osmium-tool/man/osmium-apply-changes.md

     there for details on the format.
 Can not be used together with the **--with-history**,**-H** option.

+--redact
+:   Redact (patch) history files.
+Change files can contain any version of
+    any object which will replace that version of that object from the input.
+    This allows changing the history!
+This mode is for special use only, for instance to remove copyrighted or private data.

 -r, --remove-deleted
 :   Deprecated.
 Remove deleted objects from the output.
 This is now the
     default if your input file is a normal OSM data file ('.osm').